dermellor/meteor-agilecrm/README.md

     agileCrmField: "email"
 ```

-Now you can add an autoform which uses the schema.
-Using the form types "insert_agilecrm" or "update_agilecrm" the form will push the values to AgileCRM.
+Now you can use the schema with autoform.
+By using the the type "insert_agilecrm" or "update_agilecrm"

 ```
 <template name="hello">
     {{> quickForm schema="mySchema" id="newAgileCrmContact" type="insert_agilecrm"}}
 </template>
+{{> agileCrmMessage formId="newAgileCrmContact" successMessage="Thank you" errorMessage="That did not work :("}}
 ```